Blazaca/Deluge-Directory-Search/README.md

 (last time I'll remind you please backup your files incase this doesn't work that way you can revert and still use the deluge)

+THIS WILL GO THROUGH YOUR FOLDERS FOR:
+SYNTHS
+KITS
+SONGS
+IF YOU ONLY NEED 1 FIXED DELETE THE TWO OTHER AT THE BOTTOM OF THE PYTHON FILE.
+THEY LOOK LIKE THIS:
+preset_search('SONGS')
+preset_search('DRUMS')
+preset_search('SYNTHS')

 Depending on which operating system you use terminal to navigate the computers directories to access the sd card.
 For windows it usually ends up being...